Ezequiel Tovar Player Props: Rockies vs. Nationals

-After going 1-for-4 with a double and an RBI in his most recent game, Ezequiel Tovar and the Colorado Rockies face the Washington Nationals (who will start Trevor Williams) at 8:10 PM ET on Saturday.
+Ezequiel Tovar -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies against the Washington Nationals, with Chad Kuhl on the mound, on April 9 at 3:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Nationals.
+In his previous game he had a hitless performance (0-for-3) against the Nationals.

 Ezequiel Tovar Game Info & Props vs. the Nationals